2013 Web.com Tour: Location of tournaments

-Money leaders
+Money list

-For full rankings, see 2013 Web.com Tour Finals graduates.

-Regular season money leaders
+Regular season money list

 The regular season money list was based on prize money won during the season, calculated in U.S. dollars.
-The top 25 players on the tour earned status to play on the 2013–14 PGA Tour.
+The top 25 players on the regular season money list earned status to play on the 2013–14 PGA Tour.

-Finals money leaders
+Finals money list

-A further 25 players earned status to play on the 2013–14 PGA Tour, via the Web.com Tour Finals.
+The Finals money list was based on prize money won during the Web.com Tour Finals, calculated in U.S. dollars.
+The top 25 players on the Finals money list (not otherwise exempt) earned status to play on the 2013–14 PGA Tour.